180 Sublingual Tablets ( SKU: 9286, NPN: 80036635 )

 - Sublingual tablets provide fast and superior melatonin absorption, bypassing liver and gastrointestinal metabolism - pharmacokinetic studies indicate that 30 to 60% of an oral dose of melatonin is metabolized via the liver1 and overall gastrointestinal absorption is variable2,3

 - A singular high-potency sublingual tablet is optimal for those who need higher doses of melatonin (10–20 mg)

 - Refreshing, natural peppermint flavour

-In the face of insomnia, many people have tried prescription sleeping pills, but they can interfere with REM sleep, disrupt deeper stages of sleep and lead to confusion, sluggishness, anxiety and even drug dependency.
-Conversely, Melatonin has shown clinical benefit for inducing sleep or adjusting sleep cycles4 reducing sleep onset latency and improving perceived quality of sleep, without impairing daytime psychomotor performance or creating dependency.5,6 In fact, supplemental melatonin and bright light therapy are considered standard medical treatment for cases of jet lag, shift work, age-related insomnia, delayed sleep-phase disorder, advanced sleep-phase disorder, and non-24-hour sleep-wake disorder.7 Chronic sleep disturbance is a risk factor for premature aging, diabetes, obesity, cardiovascular disease and certain cancers,8 demonstrating just how important it is to maintain normal melatonin levels to enhance sleep quality.
+Melatonin has shown clinical benefit for inducing sleep or adjusting sleep cycles,7 reducing sleep onset latency and improving perceived quality of sleep, without impairing daytime psychomotor performance.8,9 In fact, supplemental melatonin and bright light therapy are considered standard medical treatment for cases of jet lag, shift work, age-related insomnia, delayed sleep-phase disorder, advanced sleep-phase disorder, and non-24-hour sleep-wake disorder.10 Chronic sleep disturbance is a risk factor for premature aging, diabetes, obesity, cardiovascular disease and certain cancers,11 demonstrating just how important it is to maintain normal melatonin levels to enhance sleep quality.